 The meetings in 2009 proved to be very popular.
 In fact, the vast majority of members from all three population groups reported that the experience was beneficial and worthwhile.
 More importantly, caucus decisions and discussions have provided the AUMA Board clear direction on specific matters.

 The population thresholds are:

 The Caucus meetings provide the opportunity for municipalities to table RFDs on municipal issues.
-Send your RFDs and the appropriate background information to Maureen Ford, so they can be made available for all Mayors to review prior to the Caucus meetings.
-In order to present the RFD at a Mayors Caucus, the RFD must be endorsed by Council and there must be a representative from your Council to speak to the RFD.
+Send your RFDs and the appropriate background information to AUMA Advocacy so they can be made available for all Mayors to review prior to the caucus meetings.
+In order to present the RFD at a caucus, the RFD must be endorsed by council and there must be a representative from your council to speak to it.

 The deadline for submitting RFDs for the June 2015 Mayors Caucus is June 1.